Derek West (baseball)

-Derek John West (born December 2, 1996) is an American professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+Derek John West (born December 2, 1996) is an American professional baseball pitcher who plays for Caliente de Durango of the Mexican League.

 Amateur career

 West attended University High School in Orange City, Florida.
-As a junior, he tore his hamstring playing for the school's basketball team, and was told that he would not play baseball again; the pain went away after eight weeks and he was able to continue playing.
-He transferred to Trinity Christian Academy in Deltona, Florida, in 2014.
+As a junior, he tore his hamstring playing for the school's basketball team and was told that he would not play baseball again; the pain went away after eight weeks and he was able to continue playing.
+He transferred to Trinity Christian Academy in Deltona, Florida in 2014.
 His fastball reached 94 mph as a senior.
-He committed to attend the University of Pittsburgh to play college baseball for the Pittsburgh Panthers.
+He committed to attend the University of Pittsburgh to play college baseball for the Pitt Panthers.

 West missed his freshman year due to recovery from Tommy John surgery and his sophomore year due to surgery to repair his anterior and posterior cruciate ligaments in his right knee.
-In 2018, he had a 3.24 earned run average (ERA) and 47 strikeouts in 50 innings pitched, and played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
+In 2018, he had a 3.24 earned run average (ERA) and 47 strikeouts in 50 innings pitched and played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 The Atlanta Braves selected West in the 28th round of the 2018 MLB draft.
 He opted not to sign so that he could return to Pittsburgh for his senior year.
 In 2019, he had a 3.82 ERA and 82 strikeouts in 68 1/3 innings.

 Professional career

 Houston Astros

 The Houston Astros drafted West in the 14th round, with the 436th overall selection, of the 2019 Major League Baseball draft, and he signed.
-He made his professional debut with the Low–A Tri-City ValleyCats, making 13 appearances and recording a 6.75 ERA with 25 strikeouts.
-West did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He made his professional debut with the Low-A Tri-City ValleyCats, making 13 appearances and recording a 6.75 ERA with 25 strikeouts.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-West returned to action in 2021, splitting the year between the rookie–level Florida Complex League Astros and High–A Asheville Tourists.
-In 8 appearances for the two affiliates, he logged a 6.52 ERA with 15 strikeouts across 9 2/3 innings.
-West spent the 2022 season with Asheville and the Double–A Corpus Christi Hooks, accumulating a 4.45 ERA with 68 strikeouts and 6 saves across 39 relief appearances.
-While he played for Asheville in 2022, West could pitch at 98 mph.
+West returned to action in 2021, splitting the year between the rookie-level Florida Complex League Astros and High-A Asheville Tourists.
+In 8 appearances for the two affiliates, he had a 6.52 ERA with 15 strikeouts across 9 2/3 innings.
+West spent the 2022 season with Asheville and the Double-A Corpus Christi Hooks, with a 4.45 ERA, 68 strikeouts, and 6 saves across 39 relief appearances.
+While he played for Asheville in 2022, West's fastball touched 98 mph.

-West spent the 2023 season back with Corpus Christi, posting a 5.54 ERA with 14 strikeouts across 10 games.
-On March 17, 2024, West was released by the Astros organization.
+West returned to Corpus Christi in 2023, posting a 5.54 ERA with 14 strikeouts across 10 games.
+On March 17, 2024, the Astros released West.